chandanhpcic/docs/source/manual/ipv6.rst

 .. image:: images/IPv6.png
    :width: 100%

-OPNsense fully supports IPv6 for routing and firewall.
+Reticen8 fully supports IPv6 for routing and firewall.
 However there are lots of different options to utilize IPv6.
 Currently these scenarios are known to work:

 * Native IPv6 only